MIPS/gcc/gcc/config/mips/predicates.md

   switch (symbol_type)
     {
     case SYMBOL_GENERAL:
-      /* If -mlong-calls, force all calls to use register addressing.  */ return !TARGET_LONG_CALLS;
+      /* If -mlong-calls, force all calls to use register addressing.
+Also, if this function has the long_call attribute, we must use register addressing.  */
+      return !TARGET_LONG_CALLS && !SYMBOL_REF_LONG_CALL_P (op);

     case SYMBOL_GOT_GLOBAL:
       /* Without explicit relocs, there is no special syntax for